adrianyau/Final-Capstone-Project/README.md

    - 'Standard Hours' suggests to be 80 hours per week for all employees
      - A typical work week is between 35 to 40 hours over 5 days, in addition to overtime for accomodating quarterly sales push or meeting deadlines for product research
      - It is applicable to all departments, job positions, and job levels
-     - Data validity is needed to confirm the number of working hours and whether this variable has an effect to employee attrition
+     - Data validity is needed to:
+       - Confirm whether the number of working hours aligns with labor laws and organization's policies
+       - Confirm whether this variable has an effect to employee attrition

    Here is the information about 'Job Involvement' - the degree measured on how employees are engaged with their jobs:
      - 1: Low